Join Us & Get Wine 101 Course 75% Off

 Vinho-Verde-Wine-Tasting-Pairing-Illustration-WineFolly

-• Avesso: Similar to Alvarinho in its flavors of grapefruit and peach, but with a subtle green almond bitter note there is added complexity.
+• Avesso: Similar to Alvarinho in its flavors of grapefruit and peach, but with a subtle green almond bitter note, there is added complexity.

 • Trajadura: This grape is a popular blender with Alvarinho.
 It adds richness and aromas of pear and citrus blossom.